Tony Scott (politician)

-Tony Scott (born 14 August 1976) is an American politician currently serving as a member of the Connecticut House of Representatives from the 112th district, which includes the town of Monroe and parts of Easton and Trumbull.
+Tony Scott (born August 14, 1976) is an American politician currently serving as a member of the Connecticut House of Representatives from the 112th district, which includes the town of Monroe and parts of Easton and Trumbull.
 Scott is a member of the Republican Party.
 Scott was elected to the seat during a special election which was held after incumbent Republican J.P.
 Sredzinski vacated the seat in February 2021.
-Scott beat out Democrat Nick Kapoor by over 7 points in the April 13th election.
+Scott defeated Democrat Nick Kapoor by over 7 points in the April 13th election.
 In 2022, Scott won re-election, beating his opponent by nearly 20 points.
-Most recently in 2024, Scott won a third term by over 14 points.
+Most recently in 2024, Scott won a third term by over 12 points.

 Personal life and education

 Born in Orlando, Scott has lived in Monroe, Connecticut, since 2007.
 He earned a bachelor's degree in broadcast journalism with a minor in history from Penn State University.
 Scott married his wife, Jenn, in 2003 in Newtown, Connecticut.
-They have twin girls, Lauren and Addison, who were born in Monroe, Connecticut, in 2008.